HL7/bulk-data/input/pagecontent/export.md

 - HTTP Status Code of `202 Accepted`
 - Optionally, the server MAY return an `X-Progress` header with a text description of the status of the request that is less than 100 characters.
 The format of this description is at the server's discretion and MAY be a percentage complete value, or MAY be a more general status such as "in progress".
 The client MAY parse the description, display it to the user, or log it.
+- When the `allowPartialManifests` kickoff parameter is `true`, the server MAY return a `Content-Type` header of `application/json` and a body containing an output manifest in the format [described below](#response---output-manifest), populated with a partial set of output files for the export.
+When provided, a manifest SHALL only contain files that are available for retrieval by the client.
+Once returned, the server SHALL NOT alter a manifest when it is returned in subsequent requests, with the exception of optionally adding a `link` field pointing to a manifest with additional output files or updating output file URLs that have expired.
+The output files referenced in the manifest SHALL NOT be altered once they have been included in a manifest that has been returned to a client.

 ##### Response - Error Status